ETH-PEACH-Lab/UCPI-website/topics/w5-direct-manipulation.md

 Needless to say, we are still many papers away from achieving truly bidirectional programming experiences.
 We **haven’t even reached Turing completeness**.
 Without writing code manually, programmers using Sketch-n-Sketch can only complete 4 out of the 15 tasks of Potter et al.’s “Watch What I Do” \[[7](#references)\] benchmark.

-Recent advancements in code generation, such as GitHub’s Copilot \[[8](#references)\], show promise in bridging the gap between human intent and machine output.
-However, there remains significant potential to explore novel manipulation UIs and extend output-directed programming to non-visual domains.
+Recent **advancements in code generation**, such as GitHub’s Copilot \[[8](#references)\], show promise in bridging the gap between human intent and machine output.
+However, there remains significant potential to explore **novel manipulation UIs** and extend Output-Directed Programming to **non-visual domains**.
 (How does one represent, say, a network call?
 How about a database query?)

-Encouragingly, elements of output-directed programming are already emerging in the industry.
+Encouragingly, elements of Output-Directed Programming are **already emerging in the industry**.
 Apple’s Xcode \[[5](#references)\] lets developers modify SwiftUI code by directly manipulating its preview, albeit in a limited way.
-This provides a glimpse into how such paradigms can make programming more accessible and experimental today while pointing towards the broader vision of efficient interactive programming experiences tomorrow.
+This provides a glimpse into how such paradigms can make programming more **accessible and experimental** today while pointing towards the broader vision of **efficient interactive programming experiences** tomorrow.

 > **Alexander Zank <[zank.me](https://zank.me)>**
 > is a Master’s Student in Computer Science at ETH Zürich and a researcher in Human-Centered Computing, focusing on Computational Interaction, User and World Modeling, and Accessibility in Extended Reality (XR).